 3. Horizontal pupils tend to belong to prey animals

 Horizontal pupils, more usually oblong-shaped (sometimes called rectangular), tend to feature in prey animals like sheep, goats, and horses.
 These curious-looking pupils provide an excellent, wide field of view.

-This, including their physical positioning on the head, provides the animals with an excellent means of scanning their surroundings for potential threats -- like predators.
-These kinds of pupils are also excellent for keeping the ground in sharp focus to aid the prey animal during times of flight.
+This, including their physical positioning on the side of the head, provides the animals with an excellent means of scanning their surroundings for potential threats and predators.
+These kinds of pupils are also excellent for keeping the ground in sharp focus, to aid the prey animal during times of flight.

 "The rectangular pupil gives equines and ruminants a horizontal panoramic vision of what is happening on the ground -which is where predators could potentially be- allowing them to have a diaphanous vision from the front to the back of the visual." - Juan Pascual.

 Their eye positioning and pupil shape allow prey animals to see both towards the front and back of their bodies.
 It also provides a relatively good frontal vision to check for obstacles when fleeing predators.

 4. Horizontal slit pupils tend to be found in prey reptiles and amphibians